alexj2003/alexj2003/README.md

 ## About Me

-:wave: Computer Science student, passionate about software and games development

-**Languages:**
-- :tea: Java
-- :gem: Ruby
-- :snake: Python
+Final year Computer Science student with a focus on software engineering.